mvp-platform/platform/backend/APIs.md

 Only fields being updated need to be included.
 If updating chapters, existing chapters WILL be overwritten; include existing chapters that you do not wish to remove.

+The chapters must be a list of lists, with the inner lists containing:

+1. author
+2. chapter uuid
+3. commit sha

 #### Example: change name and change chapter uuid / pin chapter
 ```